 Now Located in the Heart of the Seattle SODO District.
 We’ve just moved, but make sure you join the mailing list so you can stay informed about the Grand Opening and other Events.

-Located in South Seattle, in beautiful and scenic Tukwila, WA, on the banks of the Duwamish River, we constantly run back and forth to Eastern Washington to either hang out with the growers, comfort the grapes, or gently pick them and nurture them at the winery.
-Once in possession, there is an old cliché which we like to stand by: “You can make bad wine with good grapes, but you can’t make good wine with bad grapes.”
+Back and forth we go to Eastern Washington checking in with the grapes and the fantastic grape growers.
+Most of the population might not be there, but all the grapes hang out there, basking in the sun.
+When harvest does come around we stick to an old cliché “You can make bad wine with good grapes, but you can’t make good wine with bad grapes.”
 Currently we are blessed to be using some of Washington’s top vineyards: Boushey, Aldercreek, Champoux, Meek, Klipsun, Lewis, Dineen, and Wallula Vineyards.

 Travis Scarborough, Winemaker, grew up in the Napa Valley and worked at a few different wineries before moving up to Washington in 2002.
-His style is rather simple: “Maintain concentration while avoiding over-ripeness, and focus on the vineyard instead of can be done in the cellar.
-Once in my hands, practice “barrel integrity” and precise blending techniques, the wine can maintain a consistency throughout each vintage.
+His style is rather simple: “Maintain concentration while avoiding over-ripeness, and focus on the vineyard instead of what can be done in the cellar.
+Once in my hands, practice ‘barrel integrity’ and precise blending techniques, the wine can maintain a consistency throughout each vintage.”
 For the love of wine, we hope you enjoy!

 Run and managed by Travis Scarborough, this estate produces just over 1,500 cases annually (not including their second label) and while initially focusing primarily Syrah and Cabernet Sauvignon, now includes a number of Rhone and other Bordeaux varieties in the portfolio.
 Their The Rebel lineup is the second label of the estate and gets anything that doesn’t make the cut for their upper releases.
 They are reasonably priced given the quality.